If You Have Received Notice of a DMCA Copyright Complaint

 2) We strongly recommend you remove or disable the file sharing software on your computer (also called "torrent" software).
 For assistance, please consult our webpage: Removing BitTorrent software.

-5) If this is not the first DMCA copyright complaint incident, your computer's UVA network access will be blocked IMMEDIATELY as described above.
+5) If this is not the first DMCA copyright complaint incident, your computer's UVA network access will be blocked IMMEDIATELY.
 Then we will forward the DMCA copyright complaint to you for your response.
-You will be able to unblock your computer as described above or we will unblock it after we receive an appropriate reply
+We will unblock your UVA network access after we receive an appropriate reply

 Please be aware that regardless of what UVA does, the copyright holder may still pursue additional legal action against you.